pycontribs/pyrax/docs/cloud_databases.md

 The RAM available is listed in MB, so the flavor with ram=4096 would create an instance with 4GB of RAM.

-Assuming that you want to create an instance using the `m1.tiny` flavor and 2GB of disk space, run the following code:
+Assuming that you want to create an instance using the smallest flavor and 2GB of disk space, run the following code:

-    inst = cdb.create("first_instance", flavor="1GB Instance", volume=2)
+    inst = cdb.create("first_instance", flavor=1, volume=2)
     print inst

 Assuming that all went well, you should see your new instance: